ShivSahil/RestAssuredShiv/README.md

 - in each testcases, logs are written using WrappedReportLogger class. these logs are displayed on the console as well as the Extent Report!
 - ApiClient.class sends HTTP requests like GET, POST, PUT, DELETE and validates responses against expected status codes and JSON schemas.
 For validation inside ApiClient.class, I have used WrappedAssert.class.
 - In order to send request with different combination like request with Auth Token, request with Body And No Auth Token etc. I have implemented RequestBuilder.class. these spec builder method of RequestBuilder.class, can accept Path and Query Params as well.
+- @DataProvider was also used where multiple set of data needs to be entered.
+- loggin was done in testcases using WrappedReportLogger.
+Logs gets displayed on the console as well as on Reports.
+- assertion like validating assertEquals, assertNotNull, assertTrue are used in the testcases
+- assertion for Schema validation using *assertJsonSchema* and status code is build into ApiClient.class
+- schema for expected response is also placed in seperate folder
+- The *EnvConfigResolver.class* is responsible for dynamically resolving environment-specific configuration values (URL, email, and password) based on the active environment (qa, dev, or prod).

 ## FrameWork structure
 ```